Explorations in Architecture and Design Courses

 ARCH 1901: Architectural Futures: Designing with Artificial Intelligence

-Instructor: Ira Concepcion
+Instructor: Prof. Ira Concepcion

-Course Offered: June 9 - 20
+Course Offered: June 29 – July 10

 Explore architecture through a futuristic lens in this two-week design studio.
 Students will discover how AI can become an active partner in an iterative design process, guiding decisions from concept to proposal with opportunities for deeper analysis.
 Through hands-on assignments and collaborative projects, the course emphasizes developing human-centered narratives and sustainable solutions that harmonize with their surroundings.
 By the end, students will understand how AI-assisted design enhances creativity, supports informed decision-making, and deepens exploration in architecture.